melat0nin/zotero-roam-export/README.md

 ### Optional features

+1. **Include recursive collection names as topics**<br/>
+   You can include the names of the full hierarchy of an item's parent collections as topics, which is useful if you nest collections in a taxonomy in Zotero.
+To enable this, set the `extensions.roamexport.recursive_collection_topics` option to `true` in Zotero's Config Editor (v1.7+).

-1. **Using an item's citekey as Roam's page title**<br/>
+2. **Using an item's citekey as Roam's page title**<br/>
    If you use [Better Bibtex](https://retorque.re/zotero-better-bibtex/), you may wish to export items using their citekeys as the Roam page's title (see discussion of this workflow [here](https://github.com/melat0nin/zotero-roam-export/issues/7)).
-To enable this, set the `extensions.roamexport.citekey_as_title` option to `true` in Zotero's Config Editor (v1.6+)
+To enable this, set the `extensions.roamexport.citekey_as_title` option to `true` in Zotero's Config Editor (v1.6+).

 ---